 Abstract

-In 1995, the Unit for Housing and Urbanization (HU-GSD) researched a mico-finance study on housing shortages in Quito, Ecuador to assess the impact of USAID’s Regional Housing and Urban Development Office for South America (RHUDO/SA) Ecuadorian Credit Program.
+In 1995, the Unit for Housing and Urbanization (the Unit) at Harvard University’s Graduate School of Design researched a micro-finance study on housing shortages in Quito, Ecuador to assess the impact of USAID’s Regional Housing and Urban Development Office for South America (RHUDO/SA) Ecuadorian Credit Program.

 The Unit’s research presented solutions for housing shortages in Quito, Ecuador.
-The study discusses mechanisms for the extension of credit to lower income households through community based credit institutions, including productive housing loans, micro-enterprise loans, infrastructure provisions, loan refinancing to solve housing shortages in Quito.
+The study discussed mechanisms for the extension of credit to lower income households through community based credit institutions, including productive housing loans, micro-enterprise loans, infrastructure provisions, and loan refinancing to solve housing shortages in Quito.

-Documents are an Executive Summary, and the Main Report (1995).
-Supporting documents include a Microenterprise Component from January 1995, A Market report by Thomas J. O’Malley “Ecuador’s Secondary Market – Findings Possibilities and Recommendations,” and a Summary memo titled “Reaching the Bulk of the Housing Problem With Loans – Gustavo Riofrío to Mona Serageldin.”
+Documents are an executive summary and the main report (1995).
+Supporting documents include a micro-enterprise component from January 1995, a market report by Thomas J. O’Malley “Ecuador’s Secondary Market: Findings Possibilities and Recommendations,” and a summary memo titled “Reaching the Bulk of the Housing Problem with Loans” from Gustavo Riofrío to Mona Serageldin.

 [Excerpt: Executive Summary]